And what it’s quietly costing your growth, your joy, your team, and your future exit options

 - What would my business likely sell for today?

-- What multiple would a buyer apply and why?
+- What valuation multiple would a buyer apply and why?

-- What are the top 3 risk factors that would lower that multiple?
+- What are the top three risks that would reduce that multiple?

-- What one move could I make this year that would increase value the most?
+- What one improvement would increase value the most over the next year?

 Design Your Future on Purpose